wendlingd/_checklist/README.md

 # Checklist-based web site evaluation

-Try this checklist if you're intestested in prototyping how web content review might be supported like two sides of a coin: (1) How/what to test, and (2) How to fix if needed.
+Try this checklist if you're intestested in prototyping how web content might be improved if we improve our evaluation tools: (1) How/what to test, and (2) How to fix if needed.
 Would checklists like this one be useful in continuous web optimization?

 #### [Page Layout Checklist (13 items)](pageLayoutChecklist.html)

 ## About / Recommendations

 Teams of web evaluators whose members have varying levels of skill regarding the topic of the checklist, can nonetheless certify standards at an appropriate and precise level of specificity.
-Clicking the checkbox on a failed item helps generate a to-do list of likewise-specific resources for fixing, when pages need to be turned back to the editor for more work.
+In this JavaScript self-posting form, clicking the checkbox on a failed item helps generate a to-do list of likewise-specific resources for fixing, when pages need to be turned back to the editor for more work.

 If the guidelines were stored in a database, this type of checklist would be easy to create and maintain, and there would be fewer accessibility consequences.
 You could also track top problems and make it a priority to improve those solutions.
 Database columns to serve out this information might include: